jroes/lold/README.md

 # lold

-A new approach to deploying Rails apps. lold will do all of the following for you:
+A new approach to deploying Rails/Rack apps. lold will do all of the following for you:

 1. Create a domain or subdomain
 2. Point DNS to your destination server